 - Our ESG Dashboard includes our proprietary Quantitative ESG (QESG) Score and identifies stocks with positive ESG characteristics and/or stocks demonstrating positive ESG change.
-The QESG score captures how a company manages its ESG risks. - Our Carbon Tool enables fund managers and engagers to identify carbon risks in portfolios and companies that currently exist or may develop in the future.
+The QESG score captures a company's exposure to ESG risks based primarily on its disclosures. - Our Carbon Tool enables fund managers and engagers to identify carbon risks in portfolios and companies that currently exist or may develop in the future.
 Importantly, the tool incorporates our stewardship activity and intelligence and is able to identify companies that are priorities for engagement and their progress against environmental objectives. - The Portfolio Snapshot allows us to observe the aggregate ESG risks across our portfolios relative to their benchmarks.
-It also examines ESG ratings and controversies and identifies contingent risks.
+It examines ESG ratings and controversies and identifies contingent risks.
 Our portfolio managers use this tool to evaluate a strategy's ESG performance over time.
-It also provides insights into engagement and the progress made, and our voting choices relative to the benchmark. - Our Corporate Governance Tool provides a breakdown of corporate governance characteristics, such as information on board independence, diversity and audit tenure, etc. This tool compares the governance of companies to the expectations we have set and flags any companies that do not meet the expected standard. - Our Environmental Tool assesses both portfolios and companies on their carbon, water and waste performance.
+It also provides insights into engagement and the progress made, and our voting choices relative to the benchmark. - Our Corporate Governance Tool provides a breakdown of best practice corporate governance characteristics, such as information on board independence, diversity and audit tenure, etc. This tool compares the governance of companies to the expectations we have set and flags any companies that do not meet the expected standard. - Our Environmental Tool assesses both portfolios and companies on their carbon, water and waste performance.
 It also looks to quantify the environmental cost of the impact via the following six lenses; carbon, water, waste, air pollutants, land/water pollutants and natural resource use.
 In addition, we have incorporated the temperature alignment of portfolios and companies alongside exposures to carbon intensive sectors; namely fossil fuels, mining and thermal coal.